-Passive Optical Network (PON) technology is widely used in broadband networks, transmitting signals from a central point to multiple endpoints via optical fibers.
-Among the most common PON technologies are GPON (Gigabit Passive Optical Network) and EPON (Ethernet Passive Optical Network).
+Passive Optical Network (PON) technology is widely used in broadband access networks to deliver high-speed services from a central office to multiple endpoints over optical fiber.
+Among the most established standards are GPON and EPON, each with distinct technical architectures and deployment ecosystems.

 What is xPON?